FAMILY

 1. Universality:

-1. Emotional basis:
+2. Emotional basis:

-A family integrates all the family members in a coherent unit based on emotional closeness.
+A family integrates all the family members into a coherent unit based on emotional closeness.
 Affection towards each other, mutual co-operation and blood ties are the integrative bonds of the family.
 This emotional bond ensures early education, cultural transmission, and mutual trust.
 Thus, the family becomes a true shelter for the people in this hostile and competitive world

-1. Limited Size:
+3. Limited Size:

 The family is tiny in size.
 It is known as the smallest primary group.
 It is a small social institution.
 It includes husband and wife and the persons who are born in it or are adopted.
 The relations among the members of the family are direct, intimate, close, personal, and permanent.
 This is possible only due to the small size of the family.
 Further, the smallness of the family brings stability to the family.

-1. Nuclear position in social structures:
+4. Nuclear position in social structures:

 The family is the nucleus of all other social organizations.
 The whole social structure is built of family units.
 It influences the whole life of society.
 The newly born child has to be taught and disciplined properly, and only then can he be adjusted to the wider world.
 This purpose is served only by the family.

-1. Responsibility of the Members:
+5. Responsibility of the Members:

-1. Formative influence:
+6. Formative influence:

 The family is the earliest social environment that surrounds, trains, and educates the child.
 It shapes the personality and moulds the character of its members.

-1. Social regulation:
+7. Social regulation:

-1. Persistence and Change:
+8. Persistence and Change:

 Types or Forms of Family